 Shelley is a Higher Court Advocate and Criminal Defence Solicitor who joined the firm in January 2019, having previously worked for several large London firms.
-She brings with her over 8 years of experience.
+She is the Head of the Criminal department, supervising the team, bringing her expertise from over 10 years experience.

 Shelley specialises in Serious Criminal Offences such as Murder/Assaults, Sexual Offences, Child Neglect and Frauds.
 She takes a particular interest in cases involving vulnerable clients; be it through mental illness, age, physical impairment or special educational needs.

 Shelley is sought after to represent both private and publically funded clients at Police Stations, Magistrates Courts and Crown Courts.
 Shelley achieved Higher Rights of Audience in 2015 and often appears as a Crown Court Advocate.
 She has successfully defended many clients accused of sexual offences, high value/large scale frauds, conspiracies, drugs offences, GBH/ABH and firearms.
 Shelley leaves no stone unturned and has an excellent success rate.